alanwunsche/bio/README.md

 ## Intro

 Alan is CEO & Chief Token Officer of [TokenFunder](https://www.TokenFunder.com), and Chair & Co-Founder of [Blockchain Canada](http://www.BlockchainCanada.org).
-Alan is a finance technologist focused on new blockchain business models and the disruptive impacts of blockchain on global wealth distribution and innovation.
-He brings hands-on technology experience as a finance and risk transformation executive at a global bank (Scotiabank), management consulting (Deloitte, PwC), and startups.
+He is a finance and blockchain technology expert focused on the disruptive impacts of blockchain and cryptocurrencies on capital markets and global wealth distribution.
+Alan recently led TokenFunder's launch of Canada's first regulatory-compliant security token offering on the Ethereum public blockchain.
+Alan is a Chartered Professional Accountant with hands-on technology experience leading finance and risk transformation programs as an executive at a global bank (Scotiabank), management consulting (Deloitte, PwC), and startups.

 ![AAW](https://github.com/alanwunsche/bio/blob/master/Wunsche-ProfessionalSummary.png)